hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 ===============

 The standard use cases provided as a part of this guide are two primary use cases that have been developed to date.
-We are also developing standard use cases that identify the data points need for both BPI-2101 certificate of completion and the required data points to complete a DOE's HESorce.
+Standard use cases that identify the data points needed for both BPI-2101 certificate of completion and the required data points to complete a DOE's HESorce are also being developed.
 Each use case only uses a fraction of the HPXML standards.
 Over time, more use cases will be developed to meet market needs.